BhavanaS97/BhavanaS97/README.md

 ## 🏆 Professional Highlights

 - Automated Excel-based pipelines using Python, reducing manual work by over **60%**
-- Built scalable ETL scripts with modular design, orchestrated using **Apache Airflow**
+- Developed robust **ETL and ITD pipelines** to ingest, transform, and deliver data across systems
+- **Orchestrated Python automation** using tools like **Apache Airflow** and **AWS Glue**, enabling scalable and scheduled workflows
-- Developed utilities for file renaming, chunk processing, and metadata extraction
+- Built utilities for file renaming, chunk processing, and metadata extraction
 - Handled critical **production issues**, ensuring delivery and stability of pipelines
 - Collaborated with stakeholders to apply business logic on structured data
 - Conducted documentation and internal knowledge transfer for better team enablement

 ---